wilburc/wilburc.github.io/_portfolio/ankishare.md

 We used these to validate our assumptions and mission.

 - All students use Anki cards
-- Most (90%+) students shared cards with their peers, and weren’t picky about who they shared with*
+- Most (90%+) students share cards with their peers, and aren’t picky about who they share with*
 - Students spend *a lot* of time studying
 - Students study on their laptops and iPads
-- Students often collaborated in making/improving decks

 **This was important to us, as a common argument was “isn’t most of the value in the making of the cards?”*